sveronneau/Heat-Templates/README.md

 Heat templates to use in Openstack.

-Validate on Mirantis OpenStack 8 and 9.2
+- MOS8 template validated on Mirantis OpenStack 8 and 9.2
+- quick_ validate on Ocata